Booking Your Arctic Cruise

 Where to Cruise in the Arctic?

 Svalbard, Greenland, Iceland, Norway, Canada, Russia, the Bering Sea and the North Pole are ideal for explorations by small ship cruise–how to choose?
 Svalbard is the most popular region for Arctic cruises, with its wealth of diversity in wildlife and cultural sites.
-Iceland is another popular Arctic destination, with wildlife flocking to the shorelines.
+Iceland cruises are another popular Arctic option, with wildlife flocking to the shorelines and colorful Nordic culture.
 Choose Greenland to explore the world’s largest island.
 Canada offers chances to spot mythical narwhals.
 And the North Pole is a bucket list destination unto itself.
 To explore more than one region, choose a cruise over two weeks.

 Antarctic vs Arctic Cruises